evanhosni/note-taker/README.md

 ## Description

-An app that allows users to take notes, save them, and delete them
+An app that allows users to take notes, save them, and delete them.
+Check it out [here](https://evanhosni-note-taker.herokuapp.com/)

 ---